kevinmildau/msFeaST/schemaInputDataDashboard.md

 		"to": "uniqueNodeIdentifier2", // a unique node identifier to which the edge points "width": value, // the similarity score projected to the range between 1px and 30px "data": {
-			"score": value // the actual value of the score to be displayed as an edge label ... // Possible additional data keys for edges currently not supported but could be added in future updates.
+			"score": value // the actual value of the score to be displayed as an edge label (up to some rounding) ... // Possible additional data keys for edges currently not supported but could be added in future updates.
 		}
 	]